RBK-D-IT/digital-development-playbook/docs/general-development-practices/software-development-lifecycle.md

 6. **Deployment to Production**

-Once the release has passed testing, it is prepared for deployment to the **production environment**.
+Once the code has passed testing, it is prepared for deployment to the **production environment**.

 - **Key Activities**:
-  - Promote the release to production by tagging it for production deployment.
+  - Promote the release to production by raising a PR to merge to the `main` branch.
   - Deploy the application to production using AWS CDK and CloudFormation.
   - Run post-deployment **smoke tests** to ensure the application is functioning correctly in the production environment.